substrate-system/debug/README.md

 A tiny JavaScript debugging utility that works in Node.js and browsers.
-Use environment variables to control logging in Node.js, and localStorage to control logging in browsers, so there are no ridiculous console log statements in production.
+Use environment variables to control logging in Node.js, and `localStorage` in browsers.
+Keep your ridiculous console log statements out of production.

 This is based on [debug](https://github.com/debug-js/debug).
 It's been rewritten to use contemporary JS.